 If you would like to report any of these prohibited activities that you have observed at WITS or learn more about becoming an official sponsor, please email firstname.lastname@example.org.

 While we love our furry friends, we must ask that you please refrain from bringing pets and Emotional Support Animals (ESAs) along to any scheduled WITS sessions, events, and other activities.

-Service animals, as covered under the Americans with Disabilities Act, are of course welcome.
+Service animals, as covered under the Americans with Disabilities Act and any other national, state, or local law, are of course welcome.